Label-Free Cell Migration Assays

 In Evaluation of Holographic Imaging Cytometer HoloMonitor M4 Motility Applications, Cytometry Part A (2018), Zhang et al. show that cell motility provides similar results as determining migration by wound healing assay.

 These findings were applied in Bi-allelic Loss of CDKN2A Initiates Melanoma Invasion via BRN2 Activation, Cell Cancer (2018).

 Quantifying Cell Motility

-Using HoloMonitor®, cell motility data is gently obtained by recording a time-lapse image sequence of proliferating cells.
-The mean cell motility is automatically determined by applying the HoloMonitor Cell Motility Assay on the recorded time-lapse sequence, while individual cell motility data is obtained by tracking selected cells using the HoloMonitor Cell Tracking software.
+Using HoloMonitor®, label-free cell motility data is gently obtained by recording a time-lapse image sequence of proliferating cells.
+The mean cell motility is automatically determined by applying the HoloMonitor Cell Motility Assay on the recorded time-lapse sequence, while individual cell motility data is obtained by tracking selected cells using HoloMonitor Cell Tracking.

 As their is no need to specifically prepare the cells to quantify motility, cell proliferation data can be obtained as well by applying the HoloMonitor Cell Proliferation Assay on the same time-lapse image sequence, without requiring any additional samples or lab work.

 Conceptually, the HoloMonitor Assays operate differently than conventional assays.
 When using conventional assays, the cells are prepared according to and specifically for the selected assay, resulting in that the cells can seldom be used for any other assay.